reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/devices/services/c8y_devices_services_find.md

       --orderBy string       Order by. e.g. _id asc or name asc or creationTime.date desc --query string         Additional query filter
+      --serviceType string   Filter by service type e.g. systemd --skipChildrenNames    Don't include the child devices names in the response.
+This can improve the API response because the names don't need to be retrieved
+      --status string        Filter by service status (custom values allowed) --withChildren         Determines if children with ID and name should be returned when fetching the managed object.
+Set it to false to improve query performance.
+      --withChildrenCount    When set to true, the returned result will contain the total number of children in the respective objects (childAdditions, childAssets and childDevices)
+      --withGroups           When set to true it returns additional information about the groups to which the searched managed object belongs.
+This results in setting the assetParents property with additional information about the groups.
-      --serviceType string   Filter by service type e.g. systemd --status string        Filter by service status (custom values allowed) --withParents          Include a flat list of all parents and grandparents of the given object
+      --withParents          Include a flat list of all parents and grandparents of the given object
 ```